rouming/FT232H-bluepill/README.md

 When tinkering with the original FT232H, I stumbled upon another issue.
 It led to a messy workaround of clearing the TX buffer on the device side before sending an MPSSE write request that generates a read response (like an SPI read triggered by the MPSSE_DO_READ (0x20) bit).
-Turns out, the FT232H USB setup prepares a bulk read "IN" packet every time it receives a write "OUT" bulk packet.
-You can easily find people griping about this by Googling something like "FT_Read() returns 0 bytes".
-The workaround involves calling `ftdi_usb_purge_tx_buffer()` just before the write request.
-Maybe I'm doing something wrong, but the non-blocking behavior seems odd to me.
+Turns out, the FTDI chip sends 2-byte modem status in each USB "IN" packet once latency timeout (16 ms) expires.
+The behavior well described [here](https://www.ftdichip.com/Documents/AppNotes/AN232B-04_DataLatencyFlow.pdf).
+This leads to a lot of confusion and people complain about the "FT_Read() returns 0 bytes" problem.
+The workaround involves calling `ftdi_usb_purge_tx_buffer()` or `tciflush()` just before the write request, or reading data unless zero length is received.
 Anyway, with plenty of library implementations out there (C, Python, Go, etc.), why not implement the necessary stuff in the STM32 firmware and run it smoothly on the BluePill without these headaches?
+(Yeah, for now I decided to make read blocking to avoid an flushing, since UART is not supported, but that should be easy to fix in the future).

 ### How to use